syncfusion-content/uwp-docs/uwp/Calendar/Appearance-and-Styling.md

 # Appearance and Styling in UWP Calendar (SfCalendar)

-Each and every part in SfCalendar can be customizable.
-And it can be customized as follows:
+Every part of SfCalendar can be customized.
+It can be customized as follows:

 ## Customizing the Active Date Cell

-The active calendar day button template can be modified using `CellTemplate` property.
-It also provided `CellTemplateSelector` property for applying selective templates by a logic.
+The active calendar day button template can be modified using the `CellTemplate` property.
+It also provides the `CellTemplateSelector` property for applying selective templates by a logic.

 {% tabs %}